romamik/blog.romamik.com/src/content/blog/2026-09-25-type-erased-dyn-trait.md

         // owned by this container, so creating a shared reference is valid.
         Some(unsafe { &*ptr })
     }
+    // Internal helper that reconstructs a pointer to the stored type.

-    fn as_ptr_impl<T>(&self) -> *mut T
+    // Should only be called when the type matches. fn as_ptr_impl<T>(&self) -> *mut T
     where
         T: Pointee<Metadata = DynMetadata<T>> + ?Sized + 'static,